 One potential display change is the use of Samsung's latest display technology on the iPhone 15 Ultra, something that even the Galaxy S23 Ultra doesn't use.
 As a result, the iPhone 15 Ultra could have a max brightness of 2,500 nits, which would beat other phones by a large margin.

-It's widely expected that 2023 is the year Apple finally switches out its Lightning port for USB-C, at least on some models.
-The top-end iPhones will get faster data transfer speeds from their USB-C connectors (presumably including the Ultra model), while the regular versions could be stuck at the same speed as Lightning.
+It's widely expected that 2023 is the year Apple finally ditches its Lightning port and gives the iPhone 15 USB-C ports.
+The top-end iPhones will apparently get faster data transfer speeds from their USB-C connectors (presumably including the Ultra model), while the regular versions could be stuck at the same speed as Lightning.
 Another rumor suggests Apple will restrict functionality like faster data transfer speeds to only USB-C accessories that it approves.
-Analyst Ming-Chi Kuo has weighted in, affirming that Apple is planning to do this.
+Analyst Ming-Chi Kuo has weighed in, affirming that Apple is planning to do this.

 Another rumor from Ming-Chi Kuo claims that "two high-end iPhone 15s" will feature solid-state buttons, by which we could expect one of them to be the iPhone 15 Ultra.
 These buttons wouldn't move like the volume and power buttons you're familiar with, but would instead buzz and pop with the help of extra Taptic Engines (according to one source) to indicate when you're locking or altering the volume on the phone.